 17. Daily active app users for the mobile game segment went up by 30% by the end of April 2020.
 This number comes from a time when a lot of countries in the world were under complete lockdown due to the COVID-19 pandemic.
 (App Annie)

 18. Mobile apps appear to be winning the battle with mobile websites when it comes to ecommerce.
 Only 12% shoppers find the experience offered by mobile websites as satisfactory.
-(Source: Dynamic Yield)
+(Source: Dynamic Yield) E-commerce app development is thus a viable option for businesses to grow online.

 19. Social media apps continue to be the most used.
 People spend roughly 131 minutes per week on social media apps.
 Gaming apps are in second at 116 minutes followed by messaging & calling apps at 102 minutes (Source: Simform)